MPCA-data/tidytuesdays/README.md

 ## :earth_africa: Community projects

-> Open to everyone to contribute – especially you!
+> Open to all to contribute – especially you!

 | Project | Team leads | Team leads  | Event link | Group webpage |